noahlevenson/stealing-ur-feelings/readme.md

 [*Stealing Ur Feelings*](https://stealingurfeelin.gs) is supported by a $50,000 prize from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.

+The project was somewhat notoriously plagiarized by the Financial Times; this event was chronicled in an [article for The American Prospect](https://prospect.org/culture/stealing-ur-website-emotion-recognition-ai-financial-times/).

-This project began life as an application for Mozilla's 2018 [awards for art and advocacy exploring artificial intelligence](https://blog.mozilla.org/blog/2018/06/04/mozilla-announces-225000-for-art-and-advocacy-exploring-artificial-intelligence/). **This repository is an open workspace.** Check back often for updates!
+[*Stealing Ur Feelings*](https://stealingurfeelin.gs) began life as an application for Mozilla's 2018 [awards for art and advocacy exploring artificial intelligence](https://blog.mozilla.org/blog/2018/06/04/mozilla-announces-225000-for-art-and-advocacy-exploring-artificial-intelligence/). **This repository is an open workspace.** Check back often for updates!
 <br/><br/>

 #### :newspaper: press & recognition